 Yunsong Wang earned his Ph.D. from Maison de la Simulation of CEA Saclay and École Polytechnique in the area of high-performance computing in December 2017 under the supervision of Dr. Christophe Calvin, Fausto Malvagi and Emeric Brun.
 His thesis work focused on the optimization of Monte Carlo neutron transport calculations by using many-core architectures.
-He received his Diplôme d'Ingénieur (equivalent to M.S.) from Polytech Paris-UPMC in November 2014 and his B.S. degree from Huazhong University of Science and Technology in July 2012.
+He received his Diplôme d'Ingénieur (equivalent to M.E.) from Polytech Sorbonne in November 2014 and his B.S. degree from Huazhong University of Science and Technology in July 2012.

 High-performance computing, multi-threading, vectorization, GPGPU, Monte Carlo transport,